apache/directory-fortress-core/README-PROPERTIES.md

 -------------------------------------------------------------------------------
 ## SECTION 1.
 Fortress Properties Overview

-This document lists the properties used within the fortress core, used by the runtime.
+* This document lists the properties used within the fortress core, used by the runtime.
-These properties can be stored in various locations.
-For example as Java System Properties, in a file and/or within an LDAP node.
+* These properties may be stored in various locations.
+    * Java System Properties, e.g. fortress.host, fortress.port
+    * Text File: fortress.properties
+    * LDAP Entry: e.g. ou=MyConfiguration, ou=Config, dc=example, dc=com
+    * OpenLDAP configuration file: slapd.conf
-For a detailed description of how the Fortress configuration subsystem, go here: [README-CONFIG](./README-CONFIG.md).
+ * See [README-CONFIG](./README-CONFIG.md) for details on how the Fortress configuration subsystem works.

 -------------------------------------------------------------------------------
 ## SECTION 2.
 Fortress Core properties